 - New York

-MEMBERSHIPS: American Chemical Society; New York City Bar Association (Member of the Patents Committee); New York Intellectual Property Law Association; Federal Bar Council.
+MEMBERSHIPS: American Chemical Society; New York City Bar Association (Member of the Patents Committee); New York Intellectual Property Law Association (Member of the Amicus Briefs Committee); Federal Bar Council.